raymatthes/vim-pack/README.md

 # add as many plugins as you want in the desired
 # package directories

-# for example, lets add NERDtree and its git plugin
-# as autoloaded in plugins/ directory
+# add vim-airline as autoloaded in plugins/ directory
-git submodule add https://github.com/scrooloose/nerdtree plugins/start/nerdtree
-git submodule add https://github.com/Xuyuanp/nerdtree-git-plugin plugins/start/nerdtree-git-plugin
+git submodule add https://github.com/vim-airline/vim-airline plugins/start/vim-airline

-# lets also add the one color scheme in the colors/ directory
+# add the one color scheme in the colors/ directory
-git submodule add https://github.com/rakr/vim-one.git colors/start/one
+git submodule add https://github.com/altercation/vim-colors-solarized colors/start/vim-colors-solarized

 # and optinaly, we want the elixir syntax and compiler tools under syntax/
 git submodule add https://github.com/elixir-lang/vim-elixir syntax/opt/elixir